SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation

-The stacking of a DNN classifier significantly enhances the accuracy of the SPGNN when trained and tested on the same network data.
+The stacking of a DNN classifier significantly enhances the accuracy of the $SPGNN$ when trained and tested on the same network data.
 However, it does not perform equally well in a transfer learning setting as discussed later in Section~\ref{sec:evaluation}.
 This can be attributed to the fact that the input to the DNN classifier depends on the learned positional embeddings $\mathit{h_u}$ and is highly impacted by the size and distribution of the anchors set.

-\textit{(4) \underline{Shortest path as edge feature}.} When it comes to graph representation learning, relying on node features is often more efficient than edge features due to the amount of information contained within the nodes, and the relatively smaller number of nodes as compared to edges.
-As a result, we begin by predicting the shortest paths as additional node features.
-Then, We attribute the calculated distance to all {\it incident edges of the node}, as shown in Figure~\ref{fig:edge_attr}.
-Let $\mathit{v}$ be a node in the network, $\mathit{SP(v)}$ be the learned integer representation of the minimum shortest path for node $\mathit{v}$, and $\mathit{y_e}$ be the feature vector for edge $\mathit{e}$.
+\textit{(4) \underline{Shortest path as edge feature}.} When it comes to graph representation learning, relying on node features is often more efficient than edge features due to the amount of information contained within the nodes, and the relatively smaller number of nodes versus edges.
+As a result, we begin by predicting the shortest paths as node features.
+Then, we attribute the calculated distance to all {\it incident edges of the node}.
+Let $\mathit{v}$ be a node in the network, $\mathit{SP(v)}$ be the learned integer representation of the minimum shortest path for $\mathit{v}$, and $\mathit{y_e}$ be the feature vector for edge $\mathit{e}$.
 Accordingly, the node features are assigned to their incident edges as follows:

 \textbf{Labels. }Manually generated labels are expensive and hard to acquire.
-Therefore, we rely on a regular shortest path algorithm (e.g. Dijkstra), denoted by $\mathit{d_{sp}(u,v)}$, to generate the labels for training the SPGNN.
+Therefore, we rely on a regular shortest path algorithm (e.g. Dijkstra), denoted by $\mathit{d_{sp}(u,v)}$, to generate the labels for training the $SPGNN$.
 We calculate the observed shortest path $\mathit{d_{y}}$ from a node $\mathit{u}$ to critical asset $\mathit{v}$ as per Equation~\ref{eq:osp}.
 The calculated shortest path represents the label of the node $\mathit{u}$.